EricLBuehler/xlora/README.md

 Mixture of LoRA Experts: leverage the power of fine-tuned LoRA experts by employing a mixture of experts, or MoE technique.

 MoLE works by learning the alpha scaling values for LoRA adapters, which are frozen.
 These learned alpha values are used to gate the LoRA experts in a dense fashion.
-Optionally, the top-k LoRA experts are selected in a sparse fashion.
+Optionally, the top-k LoRA experts may be selected in a sparse fashion based on the output of the MoLE classifier.

 <img alt="MoLE architecture" src="res/architecture.svg">